20€ off on SILVER, GOLD and PLATINIUM passes, only until November 25th 2022!

 Size: 1.5 - 1.9 m

-Of the 18 species of seals, it is one of the smallest.
+Of the 18 seal species, this is one of the smallest.
 There is no real difference in size between males and females.
-Their body is tapered.
-The coat is light in colour with numerous spots that vary in shape and colour.
+Their bodies are streamlined.
+Their coats are light, with numerous spots that vary in shape and color.

 FEATURES

-The male measures 1.6 to 1.9 m with a weight of 70 to 150 kg.
-It reaches sexual maturity between 4 and 6 years old.
-The female measures between 1.5 and 1.7m with a weight of 60 to 110 kg.
-It reaches sexual maturity between 3 and 5 years old.
-Newborns are between 80 cm and 1 m in length.
-They weigh 8 to 12 kg and are weaned between 20 and 40 days after birth.
+Males measure 1.6 to 1.9 m, weighing 70 to 150kg, and reach sexual maturity between the ages of 4 and 6.
+Females measure between 1.5 and 1.7m, weighing between 60 and 110kg.
+She reaches sexual maturity between 3 and 5 years.
+Newborns measure between 80cm and 1m.
+They weigh 8 to 12kg and are weaned between 20 and 40 days after birth.

-Their longevity is estimated at 30 to 35 years, with females generally living longer than males.
+Longevity is estimated at between 30 and 35 years, with females generally living longer than males.

 DISTRIBUTION